jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 * Bootstrap, install and configure production-ready ElasticSearch cluster without manual intervention
 * Summarize the whole server configuration in the `node.json` file

-The first thing to take from this exercise is, of course, that automation beats manual labor every single time, and by a long shot.
+The first thing to take from this exercise is, of course, that **automation beats manual labor every single time**, and by a long shot.
-When you're provisioning an ElasticSearch server for the third time, it's so painless you don't even notice it.
+When you're provisioning a ElasticSearch server for the third time, it's so painless you don't even notice it.

 When working with a provisioning tool such as _Chef_, resist the urge to tinker with the system manually, editing configuration files in `vim` and installing software manually — except in clearly determined cases when you're trying something out.